plone/documentation/develop/plone/serving/webdav.rst

 .. admonition:: Description

     WebDAV is a protocol to manage your site directly from MS Windows Explorer and such.
-Plone supports WebDAV without add-ons.
+Plone supports WebDAV without add-ons, and Plone responds to WebDAV requests out of the box.

 .. contents:: :local: